 Our info-communications services are operated under Facilities-Based Operator, Services-Based Operator, and Class licences issued by the IMDA.
 M1 also has regulatory obligations under the Telecom Competition Code, which contains provisions relating to the IMDA’s Quality of Service (QoS) standards, duties to end-customers, and sector-specific competition rules.

-Media-related services, such as IPTV, are regulated by the Media Development Authority of Singapore (MDA) under the Broadcasting Act.
-We also operate in accordance with the Internet Code of Practice, whereby M1 would deny access to MDA’s list of websites that contain prohibited content.
+Media-related services, such as IPTV, are regulated by the IMDA under the Broadcasting Act.
+We also operate in accordance with the Internet Code of Practice, whereby M1 would deny access to IMDA’s list of websites that contain prohibited content.
 To safeguard the interest of our customers, M1 jointly developed “The Voluntary Code for Self-regulation of Mobile Content in Singapore” with the other mobile operators to protect minors from accessing inappropriate content via mobile phones.

 Further information on the regulatory environment for the provision of telecommunications services and content can be found on the IMDA website.